 Energex welcomes your feedback to identify potential areas of improvement to our service.

 *The Energex Standard Complaint and Dispute Resolution Procedure is for your information and is not a contract.
-This Procedure is consistent with the Australian Standard AS ISO 10002-2006 (Customer satisfaction – Guidelines for complaints handling in organizations) and will be regularly reviewed and updated as required.
+This Procedure is consistent with the Australian/New Zealand Standard AS/NZS 10002:2014 (Guidelines for complaint management in organizations) and will be regularly reviewed and updated as required.

 You require Adobe Acrobat Reader to view or print documents.